CVBhanuPrakash/AgritechGuard/README.md

 # AgritechGuard - B.Tech Thesis Project

-AgritechGuard represents an innovative agricultural monitoring solution developed in my B.Tech Project.
-It seamlessly integrates automated and manual irrigation capabilities, harnessing the power of LoRa WAN technology for data transmission, even in remote regions without internet access.
-Additionally, it incorporates computer vision to provide real-time alerts to farmers in the event of trespassers entering the field.
+Welcome to AgritechGuard, an innovative agricultural monitoring system developed as part of a B.Tech thesis project.
+This comprehensive solution seamlessly integrates automated and manual irrigation capabilities, harnessing the power of LoRa WAN technology for wireless data transmission, even in remote regions without internet access.
+AgritechGuard prioritizes sustainability by incorporating solar energy harvesting, ensuring continuous operation during power outages.
+Moreover, it enhances farm security through the integration of the YOLO v8 model for trespasser detection.
+It integrates real-time camera data transmission to the Thingspeak IoT platform, providing a robust solution for data storage and retrieval.
+This integration allows for instantaneous data updates and facilitates the use of the database for generating alerts in response to potential security threats or other critical events.

 ## Key Features